MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   /// in the middle of request handling or after it returns success.
   /// The request is regarded as success only when the host provides the stream,
   /// Present API call, within 10s after being requested.

+  /// The Texture stream becomes 'Started' state once it starts sending a texture
+  /// until it calls Stop API or receives 'StopRequested' event.
   HRESULT add_StartRequested(
       [in] ICoreWebView2StagingTextureStreamStartRequestedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);